kubanecxxx/washing_machine/README.md

 This is and old washing machine renovation.
 The main reason for this project is the old mechanical programmer got cracked and the price for a new one was almost price of a new washing machine.

+The project page is hosted on hackaday.io: https://hackaday.io/project/19873-washing-machine-renovation

 Machine itself
 ----
 Washing machine type is <b>Ardo A900</b>.
 It has basic features like: